andrew1007/mrfa-demo/article/part1.md

 A button click triggers a render cycle by invoking `setCounter`.
 Visually, `App` has experienced a DOM update.
 But reconciliation is diffing more DOM nodes than one might expect.

 No `props` are passed down to `Table` and `Row`.
 It is fundamentally impossible for these components be affected by `App`'s state change.
-But cascading rerenders down to child components is the default behavior.
+But cascading rerenders to child components is the default behavior.
 Updating `App` causes reconciliation to trigger in unnecessary locations.
 This consumes precious resources on the client.

 ![uncontrolled cascading rerenders](../images/no-memo-rerender.png)